darioperez/critical-hit-portfolio-2021-refresh/content/projects/the-mls.md

 ### Broker Caravan

 The MLS™ also totally remodeled The MLS Broker Caravan™, their digital and printed publication that connects their customers with a highly-targeted audience of influential real estate professionals.
-We were part of the marketing website team and provided UX and frontend develeopment expertice on their new advertising platform optimized for high rate conversions and outstanding easy of use.
+I was part of the marketing website team and provided UX and frontend develeopment expertice on their new advertising platform optimized for high rate conversions and outstanding easy of use.

 <img class="mb-6" src="/projects-assets/the-mls/Broker Caravan - Header.png" />
 <img class="mb-6" src="/projects-assets/the-mls/Broker Caravan - Website.png" />